MAYASEVEN/ezdomain/README.md

                                                                by MAYASEVEN.com

-EZdomain is red team tool based on python programming that use to enumerate and scan the domains such as sub-domains, directory, S3 bucket by customizing the position (specific an * in the URL) of the payload and brute-forcing with provided wordlists or string generated.
+EZdomain is red team tool based on python programming that use to enumerate and scan the domains such as sub-domains, directory, file, S3 bucket by customizing the position (specific an * in the URL) of the payload and brute-forcing with provided wordlists or string generated.

 ## Installation
 ```